turingschool/gear-up/microaggressions_update.md

 Key Points:

-    * In our society, white people often were taught not to talk about race or to be color blind, where as people of color have to talk about race on a daily basis.
+    * In our society, white people often were taught not to talk about race or to be color blind, whereas people of color have to talk about race on a daily basis.

     * How our parents or family talk about difference impacts how we talk about difference.

-    * No where in our education system do we help all people build skill to navigate difference.
+    * Nowhere in our education system do we help all people build skill to navigate difference.
 It's pretty hard to be good at something that you never practice.
 Therefore we continually avoid the things we are not good at, which only makes it harder to discuss.

 ## Microaggression (5 min)

-A microagression is a brief and commonplace daily verbal, behavioral, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative slights and insults towards marginalized groups.
+A microaggression is a brief and commonplace daily verbal, behavioral, or environmental indignity, whether intentional or unintentional, that communicates hostile, derogatory, or negative slights and insults towards marginalized groups.

 Pair Share: